 - After 24 to 48 hours, gently wash the site with cool water and soap.
 Pat dry the site with a clean paper towel.

-- Your provider may recommend the application of petroleum jelly or an antibiotic ointment on the wound.
+- Your health care provider may recommend the application of petroleum jelly or an antibiotic ointment on the wound.

 - If there was a bandage over the stitches, replace it with a new clean bandage.